arjun372/lcdk-guide-for-the-impatient-soul/Faster Math Ops using MATHLIB/README.md

 * [x] Performance Benchmark

 ## Including MATHLIB
-An latest installer version of MATHLIB can be downloaded from [download from TI's software product webpage](http://software-dl.ti.com/sdoemb/sdoemb_public_sw/mathlib/latest/index_FDS.html).
+The latest installer version of MATHLIB can be downloaded from [download from TI's software product webpage](http://software-dl.ti.com/sdoemb/sdoemb_public_sw/mathlib/latest/index_FDS.html).
 Alternatively, this repository also provides sources for `release 3.1.2.1`, `Build date: 05182016`, and is known to be working with CCS compiler v8.2.

 ## Function Reference